 Ayurvedic cuisine has been designed on detox meals that combine all six tastes, keeping in mind incompatible food combination which can alkalize the body, stimulate circulation, purify the blood and drain your lymphatic system, resulting in a lighter, energetic metabolism.

-Our main aim is to supply your body & major metabolic organs with natural nutrients from organic vegetables & foods removing toxins, allowing body to focus on self healing, with the goal being to raise energy levels, stimulate digestive health, remove bloating, avoid allergies, regain our natural ability to ward off cold & flu, prevent premature aging and disease.
+Our main aim is to supply your body & major metabolic organs with natural nutrients from organic vegetables & foods removing toxins, allowing body to focus on self-healing, with the goal being to raise energy levels, stimulate digestive health, remove bloating, avoid allergies, regain our natural ability to ward off cold & flu, prevent premature aging and disease.

 For an Ayurvedic detox diet to work best, you need to eat more of the bitter, pungent and astringent tastes while reducing sweet, sour and salty tastes — the three tastes we normally crave.
 Our Ayurvedic cuisine has been designed keeping in mind the balance between six tastes giving more preference to first three tastes.

 Ayurveda also encourages the use of herbs and aromatic spices, which are also considered medicinal substances.
-To create a balanced mix of all tastes our Ayurvedic cuisine is also infused with all these herbs & spices such as cumin, coriander, ginger, asafoetida, turmeric, fenugreek, cinnamon, clove and cardamom which helps to maintain digestive fire (agni) and the entire GI tract.
+To create a balanced mix of all tastes our Ayurvedic cuisine is also infused with all these herbs & spices such as cumin, coriander, ginger, asafetida, turmeric, fenugreek, cinnamon, clove and cardamom which helps to maintain digestive fire (agni) and the entire GI tract.
 Toxins that accumulate from improperly digested food is reduced by the effect of these spices & herbs.

 We also recommend drinking hot water or detoxifying tea throughout the day to flush toxins out of your body.
 Drinking plain hot water is good for maximum hydration and cleansing.